ItzGray/Deacon-Bot/PrivacyPolicy.md

 # Privacy Policy
-Kimerith WindHammer does not store any personal information or data
+Deacon does not store any personal information or data